tanliang951/airport/README.md

 - download this repository
 - navigate to the root folder `airport/`
 - run `python main.py`
-- Input your task csv number, 0, 1, 2 or 3
+- Input the full path to task file (specifying arrv, dept in every row) as indicated
 - Input the date
 - the result will be write to `csv/results.csv`